Upcoming Communication Workshops!

 OPD helps students and postdocs improve their writing and presenting skills through a variety of programs offered throughout the year.

-Fall Shut Up & Write Tuesdays
+Spring Shut Up & Write Tuesdays

 Writing alongside others is a best practice for academic writing!
 This weekly drop-in provides time and space to write while caffeinated - come late or leave early.
 We'll make the coffee; you do the writing.
-One pre-registration for the "Fall Series" is required; attend one week or attend them all!
+One pre-registration for the "Spring Series" is required; attend one week or attend them all!

 Crafting Slides for Engaging Presentations